-As part of its sustainability initiatives, the Bank will accelerate Environmental, Social and Governance ("ESG") adoption in 2022 and beyond.
-A clear roadmap has been formulated, across several pillars, namely on governance, strategic planning, risk management, products and services, banking operations, corporate culture, capacity and image, and information disclosure.
-Plans are afoot to further align commitments and incentives to embed ESG practices across the Bank's businesses and activities.
+As part of its Environment, Social and Governance ("ESG") target, the Bank had in 2022 formulated a roadmap which provides guidance in implementing initiatives relating to governance, strategic planning, risk management, products and services, banking operation, corporate culture, capacity and image, and information disclosure.
+ESG practices have been incorporated into the Bank's business plans and activities to further align its commitments to EGS targets.